Confused about exporting jargon? 11 common trade terms you need to know

 Letters of credit

-A letter of credit is issued from one bank to another bank (usually in another country) to guarantee that payments will be made to a party (e.g., a person or a company) on time, for the correct amount, and possibly other specified conditions.
-Once you have a letter of credit from your buyer, you’re sure you’ll get paid.
-Note that if you’re dealing with a country where the banking system isn’t stable, the letter of credit must be confirmed by a Canadian bank.
+A letter of credit, or LOC, is issued from one bank to another bank (usually in another country) to guarantee that payments will be made to a party (e.g., a person or a company) on time, for the correct amount, and possibly other specified conditions.
+Once you have a letter of credit from your buyer, you’re sure you’ll get paid, as long as all the documentation required by the LOC is presented to the bank.
+Note: If you’re dealing with a country where the banking system isn’t stable, the letter of credit must be confirmed by a Canadian bank.

-Credit insurance insures the money that you are owed from your sales to your international buyer.
+Credit insurance covers the money you’re owed from your sales to your international buyer.
 If your customer can’t or won’t pay, credit insurance will cover a specified amount of the insured receivables owed.
-Export Development Canada (EDC) has a very user-friendly portal through which you can access credit insurance.
-You can also get insurance for other risks, such as Political Risk Insurance.
+Export Development Canada (EDC) Credit Insurance covers 90% of your insured losses against the risk of non-payment.